-The term "energy commodities" refers to a variety of coal, oil, natural gas, biofuels, and petroleum-derived products and electricity is a derived commodity.
-These energy resources are critical to our essential daily societal functions.
+The term "energy commodities" encompasses a range of resources such as coal, oil, natural gas, biofuels, and petroleum-derived products, with electricity being a derived commodity and are critical to our essential daily societal functions.
 Energy has attracted attention from investors as they seek to profit from the world's abundance of energy.